oddsteam/api.odds-worklog/README.md

 *Note:* If you add new 3rd party package, you must be run `dep ensure` for setup dependency.

 ## Run by `go run main.go` <br>

-dep is a dependency management tool for Go
+1. Install `dep` dep is a dependency management tool for Go. <br>

-1. Run `go get -u github.com/golang/dep/cmd/dep`
+Run `go get -u github.com/golang/dep/cmd/dep`

+2. Setup dependency.
+This command will generate vendor package.
+It keep library to use in this project. <br>
-2. Run `dep ensure` (at project path)
+Run `dep ensure` (at project path)

 3. In .env file, change `MONGO_DB_HOST = "mongodb:27017"` from `mongodb` to `localhost` <br>
 *Note:* Don't `commit` this file (.env)

+4. Start API <br>
-4. Run `go run main.go` (at project path)
+Run `go run main.go` (at project path)

 ## API